search

 Show less keyboard_arrow_up

-Prior to the COVID-19 pandemic, telework was not often embraced as a form of employment.
-As the pandemic declines, organizations are beginning to experience the benefits of remote work and are reevaluating hiring practices to offer more telework and hybrid work options, not simply as a result of an emergency.
+Prior to the COVID-19 pandemic, telework in state and local government was not often embraced as a form of employment.
+As the pandemic continues, governments are beginning to experience the benefits of remote work and are reevaluating hiring practices to offer more telework and hybrid work options, not simply as a result of an emergency.
 This course will review various telework options and best practices for success.

 Field(s) of Study: Business Management & Organization